mm6/InternetOfThingsCourse/projects/project2/Project2.md

 the JSON object { "name":"Michael McCarthy", "URL":"http://www.andrew.cmu.edu/user/mm6"}.
 You are required to do the same.
 For your URL, choose http://www.andrew.cmu.edu/user/your_andrew_ID.

 2. 15 Points.
-Using IntelliJ, build a web project called PhotonMQTTSubscriber.
+Using IntelliJ, build a web project called ArgonMQTTSubscriber.
 Within this project, write an index.html file and javascript code that subscribes to your MQTT service.
 It will subscribe to any messages published to 'student/id'.
-When the Photon publishes a name and URL to the topic 'student/id', your web site will display the name and URL on the browser.
-You have to plan on many names being published (even though you only have one Photon to test with).
+When the Argon publishes a name and URL to the topic 'student/id', your web site will display the name and URL on the browser.
+You have to plan on many names being published (even though you only have one Argon to test with).
 If many names arrive, they should all be listed, as they arrive, on the browser.
 In order to do this, your Javascript will create a Set object.
 When a name arrives that is not in the set, display it on the browser.
 If a name arrives that is already in the set, simply ignore it.
-Test this by changing the name and url coming from your Photon.
+Test this by changing the name and url coming from your Argon.
 You will need to flash your firmware with a new name and URL.

 ### Submission guide